Kazgul1987/PF2e-Combat-Log/README.md

 - When the encounter finishes, the module creates a new page in the **Combat Log** journal with the initiative table and chat log.

 ## Development
-The module's source lives in the `module/` directory.
-To package the module, zip the `module` folder and distribute it together with `module.json`.
+1. Make changes in the `module/` directory.
+2. Run any build scripts if necessary to prepare assets.
+3. Zip the contents of `module/`, ensuring `module.json` is at the root.
+4. Upload the resulting archive to GitHub Releases.
+5. For manual installation, place the archive in Foundry's `Data/modules` folder so Foundry recognizes it.

 ## Contributing